A Buyer's Guide to Home Purchasing

 Before any house hunting begins, you should check your credit rating with the 3 credit bureaus: Equifax, Experian, and TransUnion.
 Clear up any errors that may appear on those reports as soon as possible.
 You should also consolidate any debt you have.
 Your total debt shouldn't exceed more than 38% of your total income.
 When applying for a loan, your credit history and spending habits will determine the amount you'll be able to receive and how high or low your mortgage payment will be.

 It's advisable to get pre-qualified first by a lender to give you an idea of how much house you can actually afford.
-Later, when you get all your expenses budgeted and are ready to look at homes, you can go back and get pre-approved for a loan.
+Later, when you get all your expenses budgeted and are ready to look at homes, you can go back and get pre-approved for a loan and evaluate different loans for first time home buyers.
 Getting pre-approved is a much deeper process than getting pre-qualified.
 The lender will make a thorough investigation of your credit history, assets, and ability to purchase a home, and then provide you with an exact amount for a loan.
 Having this information beforehand will make finding the perfect home much easier, since you won't be wasting time looking at houses out of your budget.

 When purchasing a home, there are 3 specific payments you must make before and after finalizing the purchase: